tjson/tjson-spec/draft-tjson-spec.md

 ### base16 ("b16:")

+A base16 literal starts with the "b16:" tag, followed by a valid base16 string.
 The base16 format (a.k.a. hexadecimal) is described in [@!RFC4648].
 All base16
 strings in TJSON MUST be lower case.